Informed Bayesian survival analysis: Simulation Study

 We evaluated the performance of the methods according to the error rate and power when making decisions about the presence of the treatment effect and time to make the decision.
 For the Bayesian model-averaging and Bayes factor model selection we used the Bayes factor thresholds calibrated for the corresponding frequentist properties with the historical data, as in the \textquotesingle{}Example\textquotesingle{} section.\footnote{That led to $\text{BF}_{10}$ = 4.4 and 4.7, and $\text{BF}_{01}$ = 6.9 and 7.1 for Bayesian model-averaging and Bayes factor model selection, respectively.} Ideally, we would like to observe an error rate around the nominal $\alpha$ level, indicating proper calibration of $p$-values and Bayes factors, as high power as possible, indicating high efficiency of test, and as short times to make decisions as possible, indicating high efficiency of the sequential testing procedure.
 Similarly to the example, we re-estimated the models to monitor the evidence every month.
 For the frequentist methods, we used varying numbers of steps (k = 2, 4, 5, 10, 20), to assess the different degrees of sequential efficiency, for sequential analysis with binding asymmetric boundaries, Hwang-Shih-DeCani spending function \cite{hwang1990group, jennison1999group}, and $\alpha = 0.05$ for one-sided test.
 The Hwang-Shih-DeCani spending function allows stopping both for efficacy and futility while leading to optimal sample size \cite{anderson2007optimal}.
 We used formulas provided by Morris and colleagues \cite{morris2019using} to compute MCMC errors (SE) of the error rate, and power, and conventional standard errors for the required time to reach the decision.

-Figure 7 visualizes the distribution of times to reach either the correct decision (deep purple), the incorrect decision (light green), or not reaching a decision at all (grey) in the sequential analysis with different true log(AF) depicted in different panels.
-Different rows compare different methods (with AIC/BIC corresponding to a sequential analysis with the most optimal k = 20 steps; tables with detailed results for each number of steps are available in Appendix C).
-We see that both Bayesian model-averaging and Bayesian model selection with Bayes factors outperformed the frequentist model selection with AIC/BIC in terms of reaching either the correct or incorrect decisions regardless if the true log(AF).
-Table~\ref{tab:simulation_sequential_short} in Appendix B shows that the time to reach either the correct or incorrect decisions was almost half for the Bayesian methods in comparison to the frequentist alternatives.
+Figure 7 visualizes the distribution of times to reach either the correct decision (deep purple), the incorrect decision (light green), or not reaching a decision at all (grey) in the sequential analysis with different true log(AF) depicted in different panels (see Tables 1 in Appendix B for numerical summaries of the times to and probabilities of making a decision).
+Different rows compare different methods (with AIC/BIC corresponding to a sequential analysis with the most optimal $k = 20$ steps; tables with detailed results for each number of steps are available in Supplementary Materials).
+We see that both Bayesian model-averaging and Bayesian model selection with Bayes factors outperformed the frequentist model selection with AIC/BIC in terms of time to reach either the correct or incorrect decisions regardless of the true log(AF).
+Table A1 in Appendix B shows that the time to reach either the correct or incorrect decisions was almost half for the Bayesian methods in comparison to the frequentist alternatives.
 The error rate was either lower or about equal to the set significance threshold for all the methods in conditions with negative or no log(AF), and the power was essentially the same for all methods in conditions with positive log(AF).
 However, while the frequentist methods had a higher proportion of undecided trials in the log(AF) = 0.2 condition (AIC = 0.212, BIC = 0.208) in contrast to the Bayesian methods (BMA = 0.136, BF = 0.152), conversely, the Bayesian methods had a higher proportion of incorrect decisions (BMA = 0.184, BF = 0.164) in contrast to the frequentist methods (AIC = 0.112, BIC = 0.116).